| (No

 Etude for one

-hand alone in A major
+hand alone in A flat major

 (Etuden für